Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

-\textbf{Government furloughing} During the pandemic, households may experience income loss and this will in turn influence consumption behavior.
+\paragraph{Government furloughing} During the pandemic, households may experience income loss and this will in turn influence consumption behavior.
 The federal government can influence the economic outcome by compensating a fraction of the income loss, $b$, in order to mitigate reductions in household consumption.
-During the entire pandemic, the Belgian government furloughed up to 70~\% of lost labor income, and hence $b(t) = 0.7$ for the complete duration of all simulations shown in this work \citep{thuy2020}.\\
+During the entire pandemic, the Belgian government furloughed up to 70~\% of lost labor income, and hence $b(t) = 0.7$ for the complete duration of all simulations shown in this work \citep{thuy2020}.

-\textbf{Labor supply shocks} Governments may close down industries or impose work-from-home orders, resulting in industries experiencing an exogenous supply shock that reduces the available amount of labor, mathematically denoted $\epsilon_{i}^S$.
-During the \covid{} pandemic, thousands of Belgian firms were periodically surveyed on the impact of COVID-19 on their business activities by the Economic Risk Management Group (ERMG).
-To inform the labor supply shocks under both lockdowns we use the percentage of temporarily unemployed workers from the ERMG survey \citep{ERMG_survey}.
-To inform the labor supply shock during the first lockdown (L1), the surveys from April 6 2020, and April 13 2020 were averaged resulting in an aggregated labor supply shock of 25\%.
-To inform the labor supply shock during the second lockdown (L2), the surveys from November 10 2020 and December 8 2020 were averaged resulting in an aggregated labor supply shock of 8~\%.
-No labor supply shock is imposed between both lockdowns and during the \textit{lockdown light}.
-The sectoral breakdown of the labor supply shocks is presented in Table \ref{tab:overview_shocks}.\\
+\paragraph{Labor supply shocks} Governments may close down industries or impose work-from-home orders, resulting in a supply shock that reduces the available amount of labor, mathematically denoted as $\kappa_{i}^S$.
+To inform the labor supply shocks under both lockdowns we use the percentage of temporarily unemployed workers obtained from the survey by the ERMG \citep{ermg2021}.
+To inform the labor supply shock during the first lockdown, the surveys from April 6, 2020, and April 13, 2020 were averaged resulting in an aggregated labor supply shock of 25\%.
+To inform the labor supply shock during the second lockdown, the surveys from November 10, 2020 and December 8, 2020 were averaged resulting in an aggregated labor supply shock of 8~\% (Fig.~\ref{fig:timeline}).
+No labor supply shock is imposed between both lockdowns and during the lockdown light.
+After lockdown, the shocks are gradually eased from the model using a ramp function of length $l_2 = 56~\text{days}$.
+Opposed, Pichler et al. \cite{pichler2022} used an index based on the product of the ability to work from home and the essentiality of the economic activity coined by del Rio-Chanona et al. \cite{delriochanona2020} to inform the labor supply shock.\\

-\textbf{Time course of shocks} All simulations are started on March 1st, 2020 in a steady pre-pandemic state where supply equals demand, $x_{i}(0) = d_{i}(0)$.
-The consumer demand shocks, exogenous demand shocks, and labor supply shocks are gradually eased into the model using a ramp function with a length of one week ($l_1 = 7~\text{days}$).
-This is advantageous both in terms of realism, as behavioral changes during lockdowns were gradual (see the aggregate community mobility indicators published by Google \citep{google_mobility,alleman2021}), and is advantageous to the numerical stability of the solution.
-After both lockdowns, the shocks are eased from the model using a linear ramp function with a length of six weeks ($l_2 = 42~\text{days}$; determined during the sensitivity analysis presented in Section \ref{section:sensitivity_analysis}).
-For all sectors involving on-site consumption (Table \ref{tab:overview_shocks}) we let the consumer demand shock and exogenous demand shock evolve back to normal over a six-week period using the following non-linear function \citep{pichler2022},